We earn commissions from qualifying purchases. This doesn't affect our rankings or reviews. How we review

 |---|---|---|---|---|---|---|

-No. Grid-tied systems use a solar inverter instead of a charge controller — the inverter manages power flow to the grid and your home.
-Charge controllers are only needed for off-grid systems with battery banks.
+No. Grid-tied systems use a solar inverter (string, microinverter, or hybrid) instead of a charge controller — the inverter manages power flow.
+Charge controllers are only needed for off-grid systems with battery banks, which is the dominant setup for rural electrification across much of Africa.

 Divide your total panel wattage by your battery voltage, then add 25% safety margin.
-Example: 800W panels / 24V battery = 33A, rounded up to a 40A controller.
-For MPPT, also verify your panel string's open-circuit voltage (Voc) doesn't exceed the controller's max input voltage.
+Example: 800W panels ÷ 24V battery = 33A, rounded up to a 40A controller.
+For MPPT, also check that your panel string's open-circuit voltage (Voc) — corrected for minimum site temperature — doesn't exceed the controller's maximum input voltage.

-For systems over 200W, yes — the 10–30% efficiency gain pays back the cost premium within 1–2 years.
-For very small systems (100W or less, 12V), PWM is often sufficient and more cost-effective.
+For systems over 200W, yes — the 10–30% efficiency gain (higher with long wire runs or hot conditions that depress panel voltage) pays back the cost premium within 1–2 years.
+For very small systems (≤ 100W, 12V — common in solar-home kits and pico-solar), PWM is often sufficient and more cost-effective.

 You also need panels, batteries, and an off-grid inverter.
 Use our configurator to size the full system.